custom-components/pyscript/docs/reference.rst

 value of ``domain.light_level``.
 So the result is a trigger whenever the state variable changes to any value.
 This idea can extend to multiple variables just by stringing them together.

-Note that if a state variable is set to the same value, HA doesn’t generate a state change event, so the ``@state_trigger`` condition will not be checked.
+Note that if a state variable is set to the same value, HASS doesn’t generate a state change event, so the ``@state_trigger`` condition will not be checked.
 It is only evaluated each time a state variable changes to a new value.

 When the trigger occurs and the function is executed (meaning any active checks passed too), keyword